influxdata/docs-v2/content/v2.0/reference/storage-engine.md

 ## Time Series Index (TSI)

+As data cardinality (number of series) grows, queries read more series keys and become slower.

+The **Time Series Index** ensures queries fast as data cardinality of data grows...
 To keep queries fast as we have more data, we use a **Time Series Index**.

 TSI stores series keys grouped by measurement, tag, and field.
 In data with high cardinality (a large quantity of series), it becomes slower to search through all series keys.
-We use Time Series Index (TSI), which stores series keys grouped by measurement, tag, and field.
+The TSI stores series keys grouped by measurement, tag, and field.
 TSI answers two questions well:
 1) What measurements, tags, fields exist?
 2) Given a measurement, tags, and fields, what series keys exist?